muhbaasu/pfennig/README.md

 - Create a database if you didn't already (expected default name: `pfennig`):
   - `create database if not exists pfennig;`
-- Run `database/run-migrations.sh` in your shell
+- Run `database/run-migrations.sh` in your shell.
+The following Environment parameters can be customized:
-  Environment parameters:
   - `PG_USER` (default: `postgres`)
   - `PG_DATABASE` (default: `pfennig`)